‘RHOA’ Star Kim Zolciak-Biermann Goes Makeup-Free In New Photo & Fans Are Losing It

 Wearing “Tiramisu” @kabcosmetics lipgloss and lip liner (the liner I used lightly) the cool thing about our kits you can use the lip liner by itself or the gloss or even the lipstick ????????
 OR use them all together!
 I added as the day went on lipstick!
 Never sticky Smells great and HYDRATES ????

-Zolciak is also no stranger to showing off some skin on social media, either.
+Zolciak is also no stranger to showing off some skin on social media either.

-As The Inquisitr also previously shared, earlier this year the mom of six was showing off a whole lot of skin in a very tiny bikini as she stepped into the ocean during a vacation.
+As The Inquisitr also previously shared, Zolciak was shown earlier this year showing off a whole lot of skin in a very tiny bikini as she stepped into the ocean during a vacation.